SignalK/charts-plugin/README.md

 Signal K Node server plugin to provide chart metadata, such as name, description and location of the actual chart tile data.

-Chart metadata is derived from the following supported chart files:
+Chart metadata is derived from the following supported chart file types:
 - MBTiles _(.mbtiles)_
 - Mapbox Styles _(.json)_
 - TMS _(tilemapresource.xml and tiles)_

-Additionally chart metadata can be defined for other chart sources and types _(e.g. WMS, WMTS, S-57 tiles and tilejson)_.
+Additionally, chart metadata can be entered via the plugin configuration for other chart sources and types _(e.g. WMS, WMTS, S-57 tiles and tilejson)_.

-Chart metadata made available to both v1 and v2 Signal K resources api paths.
+Chart metadata is made available to both v1 and v2 Signal K `resources` api paths.

 | Server Version | API | Path |
 |--- |--- |--- |